Join Us for MNLCT's 40th Anniversary Celebration!

 Betty Puricelli, Founding Director

 Betty Puricelli and her husband Adolfo Puricelli were founding directors of our Centre.
-Listen her story about MNLCT's first days.
+Listen to her story about MNLCT's first days.

 Liz & Alf Koop

-Watch a Liz and Alf Koop's story about the early days of MNLCT.
+Watch Liz and Alf Koop's story about the early days of MNLCT.
 Alf was one of the original members of our Board of Directors.

 Tanya Chute-Molina, Former MNLCT Executive Director